RadSite Benefits for Payers

 Public Sector Recognition

-Formally recognized by CMS, RadSite is approved to accredit suppliers seeking to furnish the technical component (TC) of advanced diagnostic imaging services under the Medicare Program pursuant to Section 135(a) of the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) for the accreditation of CT, Cone Beam CT (CBCT) an extension of CT, MRI and PET and SPECT.
+Formally recognized by CMS, RadSite is approved to accredit suppliers seeking to furnish the technical component (TC) of advanced diagnostic imaging services under the Medicare Program pursuant to Section 135(a) of the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) for the accreditation of CT, MRI and PET and SPECT.

 In the Federal Register notice, Marilyn Tavenner, the CMS Administrator, states: